doukutsu/eida-data-monitoring/README.md

 This is a collection of python scripts to facilitate spot checking the data hosted by the EIDA data centers for retrievability by an end user.
 It is built on the [obspy](https://github.com/obspy/obspy) library, and plotting is done with [cartopy](https://github.com/SciTools/cartopy).
+This project was supported by the "2022 ORFEUS Software Development Grants".

 ### Requirements